 In the expansion we meet the gods of the ancient history.
 The players have the opportunity to call the gods of the Mesopotamian, Phoenician, Greek, Egyptian, and Roman mythology.
 In the first era, there are five mythology tokens placed on certain closed cards in the structure.
 When you open one of those cards, you receive the mythology token and must choose a god from the mythology in question and place, face down, it in an open spot in the Pantheon.

-At the start of the second era, all god-cards are openend and ready for use.
+At the start of the second era, the god cards are opened and become available for the players.
 In the second and third era, instead of buying a card from the structure, you can choose to call a god from the Pantheon.
 Each god has an unique effect.
 For example, Ishtar, one of the Mesopotamian gods, grants you a scientific symbol, identical to that of the law progress token.
 Baal lets you steal a brown or grey card from you opponent’s city.

-The effects of the gods of the Mesopotamian mythology are all science-related.
-The effects of the gods of the Phoenician mythology are all trade-related.
-The Greek gods give victory points, let you discard a random card in the structure, or have a Mausoleum-like effect.
-The Egyptian gods are all about Wonders.
-And the Roman gods are about the Military track.
+The effects of the gods of the Mesopotamian mythology are all related to science.
+The effects of the gods of the Phoenician mythology are all related to economic and financial resources.
+Of the Greek gods one gives victory points, one puts a card of your choice to the graveyard and one gains a card from the graveyard.
+The Egyptian gods all relate to Wonders.
+And the Roman gods relate to the Military track.

 The game ends the same as the original game.
 You can win either by scientific supremacy, military supremacy, or civilian victory.

 Many of the new elements are nicely thought out.
 For example, in the base game, there is a disadvantage to opening new cards in the structure.
-This is countered in Pantheon by rewarding opening certain cards with a mythology or offering token.
+In Pantheon however, players are rewarded for opening certain cards with an offering token.
 Opening new cards is way less disadvantageous if you can choose were to place a new god or get a discount on buying one later.
-The three new progress tokens are a nice addition to the ones in the base game.
-And of course, the gods stir up the game dynamics.
+There are also three new progress tokens, one of which boosts military strategies by destroying one gold of your opponent for every military point you obtain.